carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Has an associated policy statement (JSON) specifying restrictions on the URL.
 - Contains additional information e.g. expiration date/time.
 - Can have different origins and can utilise caching features.

+##### Lambda@Edge

+- It is a feature of Amazon CloudFront that lets you run code closer to users of your application, which improves performance and reduces latency.
+- It runs code in response to events generated by the Amazon CloudFront.

 ### Amazon Route 53